deluge-torrent/deluge/docs/source/devguide/how-to/update-1.3-plugin.md

 the dropping of GTK2.
 However it is still possible for a 1.3 plugin to be made compatible with 2.0 and this guide aims to helps with that process.

-Note that the Deluge 2.0 plugins now use namespace packaging which is not compatible with Deluge 1.3.

 ## Python

 ### Python version matching

 Ensure your code is both Python 2.7 and Python >=3.5 compatible.

-In `1.3-stable` the plugins that were built with a specfific version of Python could on be loaded if the system Python also matched.
+In `1.3-stable` the plugins that were built with a specific version of Python would only be loaded if the system Python also matched.

 This has change in Deluge 2.0 and it will load any Python version of plugin eggs so compatibility is essential for end-users not to encounter issues.